Mmegi Blogs :: Tariffs, Tariffs And More Tariffs

 At this point we wish our lives had background music – just like in movies - so we could understand what the hell is going on.
 Government is asking the citizenry and civil service to do more with less.
 Our less is failing to do the bare minimum.

-So when the powers that be start speaking like Shakespeare and encourage us to pull ourselves by our bootstraps they must know that most of us do not have boots.
-The few that have boots do not have bootstraps.
+So when the powers that be start speaking like Shakespeare and encourage us to pull ourselves by our bootstraps, they must know that most of us do not have boots.
+The few who have boots do not have bootstraps.
 That is where we are today.

 (For comments, feedback and insults email inkspills1969@gmail.com)